MariaJuanpereBorras/Nanopore-TnSeq-Pipeline/README.md

 - **`tnseq_harmonize_wigs.py`**:
   Ensures all `.wig` files share the same genomic positions by adding missing sites with zero counts—essential for downstream comparisons and visualization.

-Each script includes help options; run with `-h` to view usage details.

 ## Example Usage